wilsonmar/wilsonmar.github.io/_posts/2021-04-15-azure-compute.md

 ## Virtual Machines (VMs)

-<a target="_blank" href="https://www.coursera.org/learn/azure-create-a-virtual-machine-and-deploy-a-web-server/">Coursera video course: Azure: Create a Virtual Machine and Deploy a Website</a> has these steps:
+<a target="_blank" href="https://www.coursera.org/learn/azure-create-a-virtual-machine-and-deploy-a-web-server/">VIDEO: Coursera: Azure: Create a Virtual Machine and Deploy a Website</a> has these steps:

 1. Create a Resource Group
 1. Create a Virtual Network and a subnet